Manja-030/chat-app_cf/README.md

 ## React Native Mobile Chat App

-This is a chat app for mobile devices I am building with React Native.
-The app will provide users with a chat interface and options to share images and their location.
+This is a chat app for mobile devices I built with React Native.
+The app provides users with a chat interface and options to share photos and their location.

 ### Features: